profinoob/dankshit/README.md

 4. Add your sound to the created folder.
 (Note that it has to be named the same as the original sound and has to be an `.ogg` file)

+# Tags and usage

+Don't forget to create a tag/release of this project after adding anything to this repository.

+After creating a tag/release you can download the automatically generated `dankshit.zip` and add it to your resourcepacks to use it ingame.